kanbanyte/sepa/assessments/sqap.md

 ### Communication Roles
 The communication roles are those necessary for effective communication between team members and between the client and stakeholders.
-These roles will take on the responsibility of understanding the relevant information they need to communicate and be able to clearly provide such information to the group they need to communicate with.
+These roles will take on the responsibility of understanding the relevant information they need to communicate and be able to clearly provide such information to the group they need to communicate with.\

-The communication roles to be established will be:
+The communication roles to be established will be: Project Supervisor, Client, Team Leader, Quality Manager, Support Manager, Development Manager, and Planning Manager.

-#### Software Architects and Designers:
-Software architects and designers are responsible for developing the software architecture and design and ensuring that it aligns with the project's objectives and adheres to quality standards.
-They should also collaborate with subject matter experts to ensure that the system design meets the project's objectives.

-#### Project Team Members with Expertise in Computer Vision, Sensors, Robotics, and AI:
-Team members with expertise in these fields are responsible for providing input and review of the software architecture and design to ensure that it aligns with the project's objectives.

 #### Project Supervisor
 The project supervisor will be consulted regarding information about the project and will provide feedback on work when necessary.